tobiasbudig/personal-website/techie/index.md

 .. type: text
 -->

 I'm a self-taught progammer since highschool.
-At the beginning I startet lerning via YouTube, later I learned web-development from Udemy and personal projects.
-My theoretical background comes from my studies of Physics and computer science cources at university.
+At the beginning I startet learning via YouTube, later I learned web-development from Udemy and personal projects.
+My theoretical background comes from my studies in Physics and computer science cources at university.
 Here I learned, in adition, more about machine learning.
 This page is about my academic and technical background, projects [can be found elsewhere](/founder).